hoangsonww/PetSwipe-Match-App/README.md

 This will create all the necessary AWS resources for the app, including RDS, S3, ECS, ECR, IAM roles, and more.

 > [!CAUTION]
 > Make sure you have the necessary permissions to create and manage AWS resources.
 Review the Terraform scripts before applying them to avoid any unintended changes.
+For more details on how to configure and use Terraform with AWS, check out the [Terraform AWS Provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 ### Vault, Consul, Nomad